PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 # Insure Kids Now (IKN) dental provider database

 The [InsureKidsNow.gov](https://www.insurekidsnow.gov/) website is designed to provide help inform caregivers about their Medicaid-enrolled child's dental benefit and to help them locate Medicaid-participating dentists.
 Given an address and search criteria, the website presents caregivers with a list of dentists and their contact information.
 A copy of this database was kindly provided to Positive Sum Health Informatics for the National Oral Health Data Portal project.
 The dataset could illuminate all sorts of aspects of our dental safety net.
-Although, as the database was not designed for public health analysis, it has its issues.
-The technical team at CMS is looking into these issues so that we can reliably include it in our portal.
+Although, as the database was not designed for public health analysis, it has its, it has its limitations.
+These limitations may be too great to include in the oral health data portal project at this time.

 ## Utility

-There is no other public dataset can can identify the number of Medicaid-participating dentists at specific sites or in a geographic area.
+There is no other public dataset can identify the number of Medicaid-participating dentists at specific sites or in a geographic area.
 The IKN database should be able to help us examine distances Medicaid-enrollees may need to travel to access dental care as well as characteristics of those dentists.
 The data can be used for point-level mapping or aggregated to city, county, state, or national levels.

 ### Questions this dataset could help answer